Unlike some other countries, individuals who live in Spain are always required to file an annual income tax declaration

-- income is taxed at source in Spain at fixed rates (directors fees, public speaking, authors, late paid salaries)
+- The income is taxed at source in Spain at fixed rates (directors fees, public speaking, authors, late paid salaries)

-C) In the case of income from investments and capital gains that do not exceed 1.600 euros, always that such income was taxed at source in Spain.
+C) In the case of income from investments and capital gains that these do not exceed 1.600 euros in total, always that such income was taxed at source in Spain.

 D) In the case that imputed income from second homes, untaxed Spanish Treasury Bonds, capital grants from public sources, do not exceed the limit of 1.000 euros.

-E) In no case will an income tax filing be required if income or capital gains from whichever sources do not in total exceed 1.000 euros and capital losses from the disposal of assets do not exceed 500 euros.
+E) Regardless of all the above rules, no income tax filing is required if income or capital gains from whichever sources do not in total exceed 1.000 euros and capital losses from the disposal of assets do not exceed 500 euros.

 Typical Q and As